 Great name, even better menu.
 The Wensleydale Heifer was a pub, and is now a restaurant that specialises in seafood.
 Daily deliveries from nine separate fish suppliers ensure consistency and quality.

-Open all year, even on Christmas Day!
+even on Christmas Day!

 Check-in after 2 pm

 Monday to Sunday